Discovering Japan in the Spring

 • Kyoto and Osaka: Kyoto’s temples and Osaka’s food scene are major draws.
 Don’t miss Arashiyama’s bamboo groves or Dotonbori’s famous street food.
 The northern Kyoto temples are less crowded, and Osaka’s Shinsekai district has great local restaurants.

 • Northern Japan: For a quieter spring, head north.
 The Sanriku Coast, Tohoku hot springs, and Hirosaki’s cherry blossoms are worth the trip.
+The Hirosaki Cherry Blossom Festival in Aomori is a major spring event, featuring cherry blossom viewing, traditional performances, and food stalls around Hirosaki Castle.
 You can visit local fishing ports for fresh seafood or see the Tateyama Kurobe Alpine Route’s snow corridor.

 • Southern Japan: Early blooms and warm weather come first to Okinawa and Kyushu.
 Besides beaches and hot springs, you can explore Nagasaki’s historical areas or try outdoor activities on Iriomote Island.